binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 A lot of combating snatching of staff comes down to the countermeasures of [Morale, Productivity and Engagement Killers](#people-countermeasures-morale-productivity-and-engagement-killers).

+### Weak Password Strategies

+_Todo_

+Pull from toastmasters talk and pg 292 of Social Engineering: The Art Of Human Hacking "Password Profilers" and my notes taken.

 #### Exit Interviews

 _Todo_